 Download the Azure Virtual Machine Readiness Assessment.
-This assessment will help you with your move to Azure virtual machines.
-It will automatically inspect your on-premises environment, whether that environment is physical or already virtualized.
-If you are running Active Directory Domain Services (AD DS), SharePoint Server, or SQL Server, this tool will make it easy for you to get started.
+This assessment helps you make your move to Azure virtual machines.
+It automatically inspects your on-premises environment, whether that environment is physical or already virtualized.
+If you are running Active Directory Domain Services (AD DS), SharePoint Server, or SQL Server, this tool makes it easy for you to get started.

 The optimization assessment provides prioritized recommendations across six focus areas to optimize your experience while running in Azure.
 After a short questionnaire, automated data collection and analysis, a custom report is generated.
 The report includes an executive summary, key and detail recommendations which provide a high level view across the focus areas to help you manage, prioritize, and implement the recommendations.

 In Virtual Machines Image Gallery, you can find prebuilt Linux images that are provided by commercial distributors.
 For a complete list, go to the following Microsoft website:

 Our partners offer tools and finished services that you can integrate with your applications that run on Azure virtual machines.
 For a complete list of add-ons for Microsoft Azure Store, go to Azure Marketplace.

 VM Depot is a community-driven catalog of preconfigured operating systems, applications, and development stacks that can be deployed on Microsoft Azure.
 These images are provided and licensed to you by community members.
 Microsoft Open Technologies, Inc. does not screen these images for security, compatibility, or performance, and does not provide any license rights or support for them.
 By using unsupported images, you might forfeit Microsoft Azure availability SLA.
 For more information, see Using and contributing to VM Depot.